AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/secrets.md

 For security purposes, you cannot receive the secrets once you define them when creating or updating a mesh.
 For example, running an `aio api-mesh get` command returns your mesh with the values defined within the mesh configuration file, such as `{context.secrets.SECRET}` and does not return the actual secret's value.

-## Create a `secrets.yaml` file
+## Create a secrets file

-Create a `secrets.yaml` file that contains your secrets.
-You can modify the file name as necessary.
-Secrets management only supports the `yaml` and `yml` file extensions.
-The file should be in the following format:
+Create a YAML file, such as `secrets.yaml`, to define your secrets.
+The file name must end with the `yaml` or `yml` file extension.
+Each line in the files defines a different secret.

 ```yaml
 secret: "secret-value"